yuyang-crypto/yuyang-crypto.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an assistant researcher in BNRist, Tsinghua University in China.
+I am currently an associate researcher in Institute for Advanced Study, Tsinghua University in China.
 My main research area is lattice based cryptography that is a promising candidate for post-quantum cryptography offering great performance and functionality.
 I am particularly interested in studying lattice based cryptography from practical aspects, more specifically: